-For new students seeking information about dual admission programs, contact the Office of Undergraduate Admissions at (954) 262-8000 or at admissions@nsu.nova.edu.
-For current students seeking information about dual admissions, contact the Office of the Dean in the Farquhar College of Arts and Sciences at (954) 262-8092 or email dualadmit@nova.edu.
+For new students seeking information about the Dual Admission Program, contact the Office of Undergraduate Admissions at (954) 262-8000 or at admissions@nsu.nova.edu.
+For current students seeking information about the Dual Admission Program, contact the Office of the Dean in the Farquhar College of Arts and Sciences at (954) 262-8092 or email dualadmit@nova.edu.